P-p-H-d/mlib/README.md

 ##### void name\_special\_sort(name_t array)

 Sort the array 'array'.
-This method is defined if the type of the element defines CMP methods.
+This method is defined if the type of the element defines CMP method.
 This method uses the qsort function of the C library.

 ##### void name\_special\_stable\_sort(name_t array)

 Sort the array 'array' using a stable sort.
-This method is defined if the type of the element defines CMP and SWAP methods.
+This method is defined if the type of the element defines CMP and SWAP and SET methods.
 This method provides an ad-hoc implementation of the stable sort.
 In practice, it is faster than the \_sort method for small types and fast comparisons.